-The command takes effect for access ports or hybrid ports.
-Use the voice vlan enable command to enable the voice VLAN function for ports.
-Both the voice vlan command in the global configuration and the voice vlan enable command in the interface configuration mode need to be enabled for a port to start the voice VLAN function.
+U The command takes effect for access ports or hybrid ports.
+Use the voice vlan enable command to enable the voice VLAN function for ports. oth the voice vlan command in the Global Configuration Mode and the voice vlan enable command in the Interface Configuration Mode need to be enabled for a port to start the voice VLAN function.

-This example shows how to enable the voice VLAN function on the physical port eth1/0/1.
+This example shows how to enable the voice VLAN function on port 1.